siliunobi/DNS-Maude/README.md

 5. Retrieving the results

 By linking one (newly created) folder to one within the docker, we can simply copy the results of the experiments to the docker folder, and it will automatically "import" its content to the folder outside Docker (in this case, `results`).

+__Note__: if one created the appropriate environment on his/her machine without using Docker, running `script-maude-allOSes.sh` will execute the Maude experiments and copy the results into `/results`.
+We can also comment all the lines starting with `cp -R` to avoid duplicating the data (This is necessary if using Docker).

 #### Testbed
 Moreover, the script will carry out the ***testbed*** experiments as well by :
 1. Installing Go (If a Go version is already installed, it won't do anything).
 NOTE: the Go versions the testbed was run with are `1.18` and `1.20.5`, there is no guarantee the project can run correctly with other versions.
 We recommend using `1.20.5`.